 Students will master the basics of the structure and functions of modern society as well as the mechanisms of management and business administration for controlling and operating an organization.
-The department society.
+The department iness, business-to-consumer, and between society as a whole computers and networks, and "International Studies" that develops their linguistic and other abilities enabling them to work in a globalized society.
 Aside from overseas society study workshops, tourism-oriented labs are also available.